Abysice/BAR/README.md

 #BAR engine WIP

-Todo:
--Everything

-priorities:
--rest of the math + serialization + utilities -renderer
+Gonna work on the Windowing + graphics first then build off that.